AnnetteChiu/Project_Display/index.md

-## Welcome to GitHub Pages
+## Welcome to Geoffrey's Website

 Case Background: FreshGoGo is the first ever Chinese online grocery and authentic Asian food shopping and delivery service in North America supported by advanced technical platform.
 FreshGoGo provides customers with fresh and high-quality of Fresh Vegetables, Poultry & Meat, Fish & Seafood, Pantry, Dry Goods, Frozen Items, Refrigerated Items, Snacks, Drinks, as well as gourmet Asian food from local famous stores and restaurants at competitive prices.
 FreshGoGo customers can not only choose grocery items and process an order through multiple devices (smart phone, tablet and PC), but also track the order/delivery status in real time from the point of order creation to the delivery, such as exact time when the order is loaded to the truck and when the order arrives.
 FreshGoGo offers nearby pickup locations and home delivery service.
 FreshGoGo makes grocery and food shopping & delivery fast and easy.

 ## Data Description
-You are provided with historical sales data for 45 Walmart stores located in different regions.
+After communicating with the operation team, I am provided with historical sales data for Fresh GoGo stores located in different regions.

+The dataset is one of the historical sales of supermarket company which has recorded in 3 different branches for 3 months data.
+Predictive data analytics methods are easy to apply with this dataset.

 Each store contains a number of departments, and you are tasked with predicting the department-wide sales for each store.
 In addition, Walmart runs several promotional markdown events throughout the year.
 These markdowns precede prominent holidays, the four largest of which are the Super Bowl, Labor Day, Thanksgiving, and Christmas.
 The weeks including these holidays are weighted five times higher in the evaluation than non-holiday weeks.
 Part of the challenge presented by this competition is modeling the effects of markdowns on these holiday weeks in the absence of complete/ideal historical data.

 stores.csv